Residential and respite care

 Rooms are available on the ground floor and the first floor, and all have en-suite bathrooms.
 They are fully furnished, but we believe it is important that residents enjoy a feeling of homeliness, so each resident is encouraged to personalise their room with their own belongings.

 The new home has been built in four households of 12 people.
 Each household feels like a regular family home, with a lounge and dining area, as well as a second lounge.
 There are also communal spaces for the whole home, including a winter garden.
-There is also a coffee shop on-site, the Harvest, open to the public five days a week.
+There is also a coffee shop on-site, The Harvest Coffee Shop, open to the public seven days a week 9.30am to 3.30pm

 Want to find out more?
 Please fill in the Request a call back form and one of our team will be in touch.
 You can also submit your details to download a brochure.